ietf-scim-wg/draft-ietf-scim-core-schema/draft-zollner-scim-core-schema.md

    An RFC specifying one or more new schema URIs MUST include the completed registration templates, which MAY be expanded with additional information.
-These completed templates are intended to go

-TBD                     Expires October 16, 2022               [Page 83]

-Internet-Draft              SCIM Core Schema                  April 2022

-   in the body of the document, not in the IANA Considerations section.
+These completed templates are intended to go in the body of the document, not in the IANA Considerations section.
    The RFC SHOULD include any attributes defined.

-10.3.2.
-Schema Registration Template
+### Schema Registration Template

    A SCIM schema URI is defined by completing the following template:

    Schema URI:  A unique URI for the SCIM schema extension.

-   Schema Name: A descriptive name of the schema extension (e.g., "Generic Device").
+   Schema Name:  A descriptive name of the schema extension (e.g.,
+      "Generic Device").

-   Intended or Associated Resource Type: A value defining the resource type (e.g., "Device").
+   Intended or Associated Resource Type:  A value defining the resource
+      type (e.g., "Device").

-   Purpose: A description of the purpose of the extension and/or its intended use.
+   Purpose:  A description of the purpose of the extension and/or its
+      intended use.

-   Single-value Attributes: A list and description of single-valued attributes defined, including complex attributes.
+   Single-value Attributes:  A list and description of single-valued
+      attributes defined, including complex attributes.

-   Multi-valued Attributes: A list and description of multi-valued attributes defined, including complex attributes.
+   Multi-valued Attributes:  A list and description of multi-valued
+      attributes defined, including complex attributes.

-10.4.
-Initial SCIM Schema Registry
+## Initial SCIM Schema Registry

    The IANA has populated the "System for Cross-domain Identity Management (SCIM) Schema URIs" registry with the following registries